Bridging finance Loans to buy land UK

 - Loans are available anywhere within the UK.

-What exit strategies should I take into consideration for land bridging loans?
+What are the exit strategies for land finance?

 As with any bridging loan, a proper exit strategy helps mitigate the risk of getting one’s application approved.
 In this context, the following options may be presented as a viable way of closing costs on a loan: